 Q: How many users does Cursor have?

 A: Public press coverage and company statements suggest that Cursor reached more than 1 million daily active users by 2025, with total monthly active users estimated in the multi-million range by late 2025 and early 2026.
-However, the company has not published a single consolidated MAU figure beyond these public estimates.

-Q: What is Cursor’s estimated revenue?
+Q: What is Cursor’s market share?

 Q: How fast is Cursor growing?